Credits: 1.00 Credit

 This is the "capstone" course for students in the Environmental Technology curriculum.
 The course includes a survey of the techniques used for sampling and laboratory analysis of soil, water, and microbiological samples.
 Chemistry topics include a review of inorganic and organic chemicals of environmental concern.
 Microbiology topics include the biology of microorganisms in soil, water, and waste treatment.

 Credits: 2.00 Credits

-This course is a multidisciplinary overview of brownfield redevelopment.
-This course will be run as a seminar that will meet over two days in a lecture and discussion format.
+This course is a multidisciplinary overview of redevelopment process.
+This course will be run as a seminar that will meet in a seminar and discussion format.
 Understanding of the course topics will equip students with the knowledge of community economic development and regeneration project development.
 It will impart valuable skills for staff and leadership in consulting firms, municipalities, agencies and non-profits that do community development and community regeneration.